 Figure S1: NAC protects DPSCs and OSCCs from cell death induced by different concentrations of bleaching agents containing hydrogen peroxide.

-DPSCs obtained from human teeth were cultured (0.3 million/1.5 ml) using DMEM complete media overnight in 12 well plates, before they were treated with different concentrations of bleaching agents containing hydrogen peroxide as shown in the figure in the presence and absence of NAC (20mM) for 24 hours.
+DPSCs obtained from human teeth were cultured (0.2 million/ml) overnight in 12 well plates, before they were treated with different concentrations of bleaching agents containing hydrogen peroxide as shown in the figure in the presence and absence of NAC (20mM) for 24 hours.
 Afterwards DPSCs were detached and their viability was determined using propidium iodide (PI) staining followed by flow cytometric analysis.
-One of 3 representative experiments is shown (A).
-Oral squamous carcinoma cells (OSCCs) as representative cells for oral epithelial cells were cultured (0.3 million/1.5 ml) in RPMI 1640 complete media in 12 well plates overnight before they were treated with different concentrations of bleaching agent containing hydrogen peroxide as shown in the figure in the presence of NAC-S (20mM) and NAC-N (20mM) for 24 hours.
+One of 3 representative experiments is shown in this figure (A).
+Oral squamous carcinoma cells (OSCCs) as representative cells for oral epithelial cells were cultured (0.2 million/ml) in 12 well plates overnight before they were treated with different concentrations of bleaching agents containing hydrogen peroxide as shown in the figure in the presence of NAC-S (20mM) and NAC-N (20mM) for 24 hours.
 Afterwards OSCCs were detached, and the viability of cells was determined after PI staining followed by flow cytometric analysis.
 One of 3 representative experiments is shown in this figure (B).

 Figure S2: NAC protects DPSCs from growth inhibition after bleaching in rats.

 8-week old male rats (n=9) were divided into three groups; No bleaching agent- control (left panel) (n=3), bleaching agent only (middle panel) (n=3) and bleaching agent with NAC (20 mM) (right panel) (n=3) were applied.
-Two hours after applying the bleaching agent, the teeth were extensively washed with sterilized saline, extracted, cracked, and the pulp tissue were extracted, washed with PBS and DPSCs were isolated as described in the Materials and Methods section.
+Two hours after applying the bleaching agent, the teeth were extensively washed with sterilized saline, extracted, cracked, and the pulp tissue were extracted, washed with PBS, and DPSCs were isolated as described in the Materials and Methods section.
 DPSCs from each group were cultured in media with a combination of Na-β-glycerophosphate (10 mM) and ascorbic acid (50 μg/ml) for 4 weeks after which photographs were taken using an inverted microscope (Mag.
 20X) (A).
 Rat DPSCs were prepared as described in Fig. S2A.
 DPSCs were cultured for five weeks, after which they were trypsinized, and the cell numbers were determined for each group by microscopic analysis (B).
 Rat DPSCs were prepared as described in Fig. S2A.
 DPSCs were cultured for five weeks, after which they were stained with Alkaline Phosphatase staining as described in Material and Method section (C).

 Figure S3: NAC protects the gingival cells from undergoing cell death in the presence of bleaching agents in rats.

 8-week old male rats (n=9) were divided into three groups; No bleaching agent- control (left panel) (n=3), bleaching agent only (middle panel) (n=3) and bleaching agent with NAC (right panel) (n=3) were applied.
-Four hours after application, the palatal tissue was extensively washed with sterilized saline, and the tissues were removed surgically and treated with 0.25% trypsin-EDTA and 0.1% collagenase to prepare single cell suspensions as stated in the Materials and Methods section.
+Four hours after application, the palatal tissue was extensively washed with sterilized saline, and the tissues were removed surgically and treated with 0.25% trypsin-EDTA and 0.1% collagenase to prepare single cell suspensions as described in the Materials and Methods section.
 The single cells obtained were then cultured in DMEM complete media for 5 weeks after which photographs were taken using an inverted microscope (Mag.
 20X) (A).
 Rat palatal cells were prepared as described in Fig. S3A, after which they were trypsinized, and the cell numbers were determined for each group using microscopy (B).

-Figure S4: NAC protects DPSCs from the growth inhibition by the bleaching strips in rats.
+Figure S4: NAC protects DPSCs from the growth inhibition by the over-the-counter bleaching strips in rats.